45kb/hello-google/README.md

 ## Here i am!

-A designer and frontend maker from Italy who knows about programming and moar.
+A designer and web designer from Italy who knows about programming , graphic design and moar.

 ## Example